 Multilingual and Spanish-Language Training

-Studies and learning theories show comprehension and retention of training materials are most effective in an employees’ native language, and a large reason for this is because employees can give their full attention to content, rather than trying to mentally focus on translating materials.
+Studies and learning theories show comprehension and retention of training materials are most effective in an employee’s native language, and a large reason for this is that employees can give their full attention to content rather than trying to focus mentally on translating materials.